SinGuLaRiTy2001/World_of_Airports_Automation/README.md

 Automating the routine tasks in **World of Airports** can save a lot of time—especially when the right-hand event stack starts overflowing with attention icons.
 This project provides a Windows-based automation bot built with Python, OpenCV, and MSS that can keep your airport flowing while you focus on higher-level strategy (or grab a cup of coffee).

+Ofcourse you can let most of the things handled by the tower in the game, using silver planes, but this one is FREE. :)

 ---

 ## Table of Contents